Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-3.md

 ### Configuring Brand Variables

-To style our component according to the current brand we need to include [o-brand](https://registry.origami.ft.com/components/o-brand@/readme) as a dependency.
-Install `o-brand` by running `bower install o-brand --save` and importing its Sass file in `main.scss`, as we did for other dependencies in [part two](/docs/tutorials/create-a-new-component-part-2).
+To style our component according to the current brand we need to use [o-brand](https://registry.origami.ft.com/components/o-brand@/readme), which `obt init` has already added as a dependency.

-Now `o-brand` Sass is available for us to use.
 We will use `o-brand` to define a brand variable `border-color` in `src/scss/_brand.scss`, which is where all our brand configuration will go.

 You should see in `src/scss/_brand.scss` two Sass functions which we will discuss later, for now add the following Sass at the bottom of the file.